-\begin{definition}[Leading Principal Minors ] Let $\bA$ be an $n\times n$ square matrix.
-A $k \times k$ submatrix of $\bA$ obtained by deleting the \textbf{last} $n-k$ columns and the \textbf{last} $n-k$ rows from $\bA$ is called a $k$-th order \textbf{leading principal submatrix} of $\bA$, that is, the $k\times k$ submatrix taken from the top left corner of $\bA$.
-The determinant of the $k \times k$ leading principal submatrix is called a $k$-th order \textbf{leading principal minor} of $\bA$. \end{definition}
+\begin{definition}[Leading principal minors ] Let $\bA$ be an $n\times n$ square matrix.
+A $k \times k$ submatrix of $\bA$ obtained by deleting the \textbf{last} $n-k$ columns and the \textbf{last} $n-k$ rows from $\bA$ is called the $k$-th order \textit{leading principal submatrix} of $\bA$; that is, the $k\times k$ submatrix taken from the top-left corner of $\bA$.
+The determinant of the $k \times k$ leading principal submatrix is called the $k$-th order \textit{leading principal minor} of $\bA$. \end{definition}